Guide to Buying a Digital Camera

 Unfortunately there is no "free lunch" when you increase the ISO of a digital camera.
 Digital cameras take their highest quality images at their base ISO.
 Raising it lowers the quality of this image.
 Raising it a little bit may not not have any noticeable negative effects but raising it too much will result in images that are noticeably inferior.
 OTOH, it may be worthwhile to have inferior images than no images if raising the ISO is only way to obtain an image.

 In the images below, the camera used (Sony RX-100 II) has a base ISO of 100.
 One can expect the highest quality image quality at this ISO.
-If we used the base ISO (100) then at f/4.5 the shutter speed for a correct exposure would have been two seconds.
+If we used the base ISO (100) then at an aperture of f/4.5 the shutter speed for a correct exposure would have been two seconds.
 Had we used that shutter speed then most of the people would have been blurred as they would have moved in that time.
 With an exposure at ISO 400 (below left) we were able to get our shutter speed down to a half-second.
 Some people are blurred (lower right side of image) but most are not.
 When we look at just a small section of the image (2nd image down on the left) we see that the sign "Ticket Machines" is reasonably sharp.

 If we wanted to avoid blurring the people then we can raise the ISO (i.e. to 12,800, see image below on the right).
-This results in the use of a shutter speed of one-sixtieth (1/60) of a second and there would be little if any perceptible blurring of people who were moving.
+This results in the use of a shutter speed of one-sixtieth (1/60) of a second and there would be less perceptible blurring of people who were moving.
 Unfortunately, using such a (very!) high ISO results in a much lower quality image as seen in a small section of the image (second image down on the right).